 8. Get free moving boxes from Walmart after 10 p.m.

-A Target employee said that if you call before noon on those days, they’ll set aside free boxes for you.
+A Target employee told us if you call your local Target before noon on those days, they’ll set aside free boxes for you.

 10. Call Barnes & Noble ahead of time to secure sturdy boxes.